 There are a number of reasons why data is synchronised:

-- Customer Sync: By synchronising customer records, SparkLayer can recognise when a B2B customer signs into your store (and subsequently display the correct B2B information to them).
-Learn more
+Customer Sync By synchronising customer records, SparkLayer can recognise when a B2B customer signs into your store (and subsequently display the correct B2B information to them).

-Once you've connected your platform via the Configuration section, you'll see your product feed appear in the 'Product Sync' tab within the Data Sync section.
+Once you've connected your platform via the Configurations section, you'll see your product feed appear in the 'Product Sync' tab within the Data Sync section.

 At the top, the status box will notify you of the following states:

 Products are successfully syncing and data being received

 Products are successfully syncing but errors have been found

 No product data being received and configuration is required.